 Overview

-With no minimum opening balance requirement, UFB Direct’s Secure Money Market Account is an extremely attractive option.
+With no minimum opening balance requirement, UFB Direct’s Portfolio Money Market Account is an extremely attractive option.
 It offers high interest rates on all balance tiers, as well as handy features like limited check-writing privileges and debit card access.

 Pros